aosabook/500lines/search-engine/README.md

 and what it was written for.

 Aside from that,
-about half of the indexer's run time is spent `gzip`-compressing postings data.
+about half of the indexer’s run time is spent `gzip`-compressing postings data.
 The standard approach
 of maintaining an in-RAM dictionary